benur75/msxpico/README.md

 - Automatic mapper type detection with manual adjustment.
 Supported mapper types: ASCII8, ASCII16, Konami with and without SCC.
 - 50/60Hz video output selection
 - Compatible with MSX2, MSX2+, MSX Turbo R, One Chip MSX, SX1-(mini)
+- Not compatible with 7MHz modification
+- Not compatible with pause key

 For a questions, ideas and orders please contact me: j.taverne@gmail.com